emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/02-beginner/04-adding-a-puzzle.md

      },
      "direction": "Down",
      "length": 5,
-     "clue": "NFT market on Axion that specializes in cards and comics."
+     "clue": "NFT market on Fermi that specializes in cards and comics."
    },
    {
      "num": 2,